Rangers vs. Pirates Player Props Betting Odds

 McCutchen Stats

-- Andrew McCutchen has five doubles, seven home runs, 23 walks and 19 RBI (36 total hits).
-He's also stolen four bases.
+- Andrew McCutchen has collected 38 hits with five doubles, seven home runs and 23 walks.
+He has driven in 19 runs with five stolen bases.

 McCutchen Recent Games